metapho-re/code-playground/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Code Playground

-A React-based code playground for the web.
+A code playground for the web.
-Input HTML, CSS and JavaScript to see the resulting web page displayed live in the browser.
+Provide HTML, CSS and JavaScript, and watch the result live in the browser.

 ## Installation